yelouafi/websql.js/README.md

 Instead of using the basic exec method to issue DDL statements, websql.js includes basic support for managing append only migrations.

-the most util is the db.upgrade method. you passes it a modele definition as a JSON object and it will upgrade your database with the new passed
+the most utile is the db.upgrade method. you passes it a JSON definition of your and it upgrade the database with it.

 ```javascript
 var model = {